drone/go-task/delegateshell/README.md

 The idea is `delegate-shell` library should be a standalone library.
 Runner can use this library to handle all lifecycle events and interations with Harness.

 # Usage
 Example codes in `delegateshell/example` folder.
+You can run it by `go run main.go`

 A way to use this client would be:
 1. Registeration & heartbeat